-3.6.
-Conclusion
+3.6 Conclusion

 The reforms undertaken by the Rwandan government addressed areas of concern of Rwandan businesses.
-However, they did not fully reflect the priorities set by respondents of the RTR and they did not always prove to be effective on the ground even in areas that were of major concern to local businesses.
+However, they did not fully reflect the priorities set by respondents of the

-33 Interestingly, construction permits, enforcement of contracts and procedures for closing a business, areas not highlighted in 2008, were now identified as areas of concern
+&lt;sup>33 Interestingly, construction permits, enforcement of contracts and procedures for closing a business, areas not highlighted in 2008, were now identified as areas of concern.